CakeInTech/To-Do-List/readme.md

 # To-Do List;

-> In this project, we built a basic website that allows users to add/remove books from a list.We achieved that by using JavaScript objects and arrays.we also dynamically modified the DOM and add basic events.
+> Experience a user-friendly and efficient task management app that I developed.
+The app allows you to input tasks and automatically clears them once completed.
+It also features a convenient drag-and-drop functionality, making it easy to organize and prioritize your tasks.
+This interactive app streamlines your productivity.

 ## Built With